Origins of suppressed self-diffusion of nanoscale constituents of a complex liquid

-Returning to the degree of suppressed self-diffusion, in addition to our finding for the NC liquid phase, the $D_s/D_0$ trends for colloid-polymer mixtures with attractive depletion interactions \cite{seefeldt_self-diffusion_2003} (\textbf{Figure 4b} brown data points) and proteins \cite{roosen-runge_protein_2011} (\textbf{Figure 4b} gold points) also fall below the expected values for hard spheres and charged spheres.
-The $D_s^\ell/D_0$ for liquid-phase NCs in this work is similar to that of proteins at the same volume fraction ($\phi$).
-The $D_s/D_0$ values for the colloids interacting with polymer depletants are larger and are constrained to much lower $\phi$ due to the onset of gelation before metastable liquid formation can occur.
-This finding suggests a difference between the interactions of measured nanoscale and microscale constituents of the complex liquids, even though systems at both scales are typically thought to have the same interparticle interactions relative to their consitutents' size.
-Simulations that phenomenologically introduced a long-range attractive tail to short-range attractive potentials previously showed that this tail could be used to avert the onset of gelation at low $\phi$ \cite{noro_role_1999}.
+Returning to the suppressed NC self-diffusion, $D_s/D_0$ trends for colloid-polymer mixtures \cite{seefeldt_self-diffusion_2003} (\textbf{Figure 4b} brown points) and proteins \cite{roosen-runge_protein_2011} (\textbf{Figure 4b} gold points) also fall below expected values for hard spheres and charged spheres.
+While $D_s^\ell/D_0$ for our NCs is similar to that of proteins at the same volume fraction, colloid-polymer systems are constrained to much lower $\phi$ because gelation intervenes before metastable liquid formation.
+This finding suggests a difference between the interactions of measured nanoscale and microscale constituents, even though both are typically thought to have the same interparticle interactions relative to constituent size.
+Simulations that phenomenologically introduced a long-range attractive tail to short-range attractive potentials previously showed that this tail effectively averted the onset of gelation at low $\phi$ \cite{noro_role_1999}.
 Based on these and explicit calculations of interparticle interactions using Derjaguin-Landau-Verwey-Overbeek (DLVO) theory \cite{israelachvili_intermolecular_2011} and the Asakura-Oosawa model \cite{asakura_interaction_1954,asakura_interaction_1958,vrij_polymers_1976} (\textbf{Figure S13}), we propose that nanoscale interparticle interactions, $u(r)$, likely have long-range attractive tails that are absent in the interparticle interactions of microscale particles measured to-date (\textbf{Figure 4c}).
 This finding provides a strategy to either avoid or enhance gelation during self-assembly of nanoscale and microscale systems, provided the shape and depth of constituents' interparticle interactions can be sufficiently tuned.
-By validating MHz XPCS on constituent characteristic length- and time scales, this work thus paves the way to more generally inferring important interactions in a wide range of complex fluids.
+By extending MHz XPCS to non-model complex fluids across constituent characteristic length- and timescales, this work paves the way to more generally elucidating microscopic dynamics and interactions in a wide range of complex fluids.
 These could be treated directly or by using systems like the NCs in this work as models for more damage-prone complex fluids, such as biomolecular condensates, whose high-resolution fluctuations are elusive to diffraction-limited optical microscopy.